LuhaSoft/scopeio/README.md

 Starting from version v0.3 the inteface between vxi11 code and python is converted to be shared library created by swig.
 So there is python module called vxi11 with very primitive first interface, just enough to make single instrument handling work.
 But this way system is much faster (waveform take is less than one second mithout measurements) and also much less error prone.
 The speed could still be improved easily as data is read from python eight bytes in one call, but anyway the screendump at least takes time on the scope much more than receiving the result.

+Starting from version v0.4 there is also a class interface python module vxi11conn, which makes things easier and now also multiple instrument connections should be supported as the need data separation is done.
+How to use this new interface is describe at the end of this page.

 # How it works

 It uses github project https://github.com/applied-optics/vxi11 as transport.
 The higher level is python code written for the project, it uses python-pexpect, python-numpy and python-gnuplot packages at least.
 The interface between vxi11 C/C++ code and python is impemented by swig and for now it is very basic one.
 The vxi11 code and pythoin interface are buils as python module and it is installed with pip.
 The capture example program is installed in /usr/local/bin by default.